exporl/auditory-eeg-challenge-2024/content/task1.md

 segment (1s).
 Failing to follow these suggestions is likely to result in models simply remembering the training samples and thus failing to generalize to the test set.

+The code for this task can be found on our [github repository](https://github.com/exporl/auditory-eeg-challenge-2023-code)

+{{< figure src="../images/code_flow_classification.png" title="provided code files and suggested starting point for the Match-mismatch task" >}}

 # Baseline